cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.2.11**
+- Fix a fatal bug where Options do not work with the new Effects system of Option Behavior.
+- Slightly raise the Interactable corpse of Beam Drone so it can still be at least be visible.
+- Remove Update implementations on graphical components.

 **2.2.10**
 - Fix a bug where the API refuses to create the singleton class of a custom drone.